ave-audio/ave-mixer-remote-control/README.md

 - **Individual Output Faders**: Adjust the level of each output channel.
 - **Percentage Display**: Shows the current output level in percentage format.
 - **Note**: The system periodically monitors the output levels.

-### Presets

-- **Preset Buttons**: Switch between preset configurations using labeled buttons.
-Each button reflects the preset name and changes its background color to indicate which preset is currently active.

 ## Additional Notes